igorvc30/RevYouExtraction/README.md

 # RevyouApp

+This project is the RevYou client application.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.

 ## Development server